corynthian/arx/language/framework/arx/doc/reconfiguration.md

 ## Struct `NewEpochEvent`

-Event that signals consensus to start a new epoch, with new configuration information.
-This is also called a "reconfiguration event"
+Event that signals consensus to start a new epoch with new configuration information.
+This is also called a "reconfiguration event".

 <pre><code><b>struct</b> <a href="reconfiguration.md#0x1_reconfiguration_NewEpochEvent">NewEpochEvent</a> <b>has</b> drop, store